 Update frequency: Every 6 hours

-To access the report, click on the pie chart icon in the navigation bar to visit the Reports page.
+To access the report, click in the navigation bar to visit the Report Center.

-The Hiring Velocity is handly to spot inefficiencies in your hiring process and selecting the right timeframe is crucial to the results.
+- The Hiring Velocity is handy to spot inefficiencies in your hiring process and selecting the right timeframe is crucial to the results.